johnalam/DG/README.md

 This is an "internal" data-group of type "string".

-Use this file to test automation tools that download a data-group from a version control server and POST it to an F5 Big-IP vua a REST call.
+Use this file to test automation tools that download a data-group from a version control server and POST it to an F5 Big-IP via a REST call.